Cisco25/pinoccio-capacitive-backpack/README.md

-pinoccio-capacitive-backpack
+Pinoccio Capacitive Backpack
 ============================
-Contains information for the (non-official) Pinoccio capacitive backpack
+Circuit, code and information about the (non-official) Pinoccio capacitive backpack